-Asan Medical Center, located in Dogok dong, Seoul, South Korea offers patients Cancer Screening procedures among its total of 586 available procedures, across 16 different specialties.
+Gangnam Severance Hospital, located in Dogok dong, Seoul, South Korea offers patients Cancer Screening procedures among its total of 502 available procedures, across 14 different specialties.
 The cost of a Cancer Screening procedure ranges from ฿154,000 to ฿230,400, whilst the national average price is approximately ฿99,550.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+There are many specialists available at the Hospital, with 8 in total, and they are accredited by JCI Accredited

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Cancer screening is performed to look for cancer before signs or symptoms appear.
 It can help find cancer at an early stage, making it easier for the condition to be treated.
 By the time signs and symptoms appear, cancer may have spread and grown, making it more difficult to treat.
 The main goals of cancer screening are:

 To reduce the number of people developing the disease

 To reduce the number of people dying from the disease

 To prevent deaths from cancer.